sunpy/sunpy/CITATION.rst

 =============================

 If you have used SunPy in your scientific work we would appreciate it if you would acknowledge it.

-The continued growth and development of SunPy is dependent on the community being aware of the use SunPy.
+The continued growth and development of SunPy is dependent on the community being aware of SunPy.
-If you use SunPy, we therefore ask that you acknowledge SunPy appropriately in a publication, presentation, poster, or talk.

 -  **For a publication**, we recommend the following line be added to the conclusion or acknowledgements:

-   *This research has made use of SunPy, an open-source and free community-developed solar data analysis package written in Python (citation).*

-   The citation is to the `SunPy v0.5 paper`_/`arXiv(open access)`_.
-If the journal allows please also include a link to sunpy.org.
-If you have the time, please email us to let us know about your paper, as we maintain a `public list`_ of papers on `Zotero`_.
-A BibTeX entry for LaTeX users is:
+   *Please add the following line within your methods, conclusion or acknowledgements sections:*

+    The citation should be to the `SunPy paper`_ and the version number should cite the `Zenodo DOI`_ for the version used in your work.

 .. code:: bibtex

         @ARTICLE{2015CS&D....8a4009S,